CameronP2018/Cognito-email-mfa/README.md

 MAKE SURE TO HAVE MFA TURNED OFF.
 MFA will be sent via email so we dont need it on

-In the triggers section add the triggers created earlier to corresponding cognito triggers i.e define, create and verify
+In the triggers section add the triggers created earlier to corresponding cognito triggers i.e define, create and verify - the auto-verify lambda should be put in the pre-sign up trigger (this auto confirms the users account on sign up)

 create a client app - make sure to untick the client secret!